 Over the past couple of years I’ve been on a mission to not only remove the “dirty” ingredients from our food, but also our personal care products.
 It hasn’t always been easy.
 I’ve had some serious ties to many toxic products.
 Some nostalgic (the smell of Tide), others just too comfortable to give up.
 The thought of switching store-bought products for homemade versions seemed complicated, far from simple.

 I slowly started with my go-to product, foundation powder.
 Hey, I love my make-up.
 It’s magical, remember?
 I was pleasantly surprised how a few simple ingredients and five minutes could make a great product that was safe for my skin.
 Easy peasy.
-Since that first experiment, I’ve made: lotion, moisturizer, surface cleaner, body wash, toothpaste, laundry soap, vapor rub, and Neopsorin.
+Since that first experiment, I’ve made: lotion/body butter, surface cleaner, body wash, toothpaste, laundry soap, vapor rub, and boo-boo cream.

 Last month I switched-up my homemade skin-care regime.
 Even with my homemade lotion and natural face wash, I was noticing increased break-outs and peeling.
-After good counsel from my friend and natural skin-care guru, Jessica, I decide to change things up and create a new lotion recipe.
+After good counsel from my friend and natural skin-care guru, Jessica, I decided to change things up and create a new lotion/body butter recipe.
 Every good skin-care regime needs a bit of a change every now and then.